red-hat-storage/cephci/README.md

 [![Build Status](https://travis-ci.com/red-hat-storage/cephci.svg?branch=master)](https://travis-ci.com/red-hat-storage/cephci)
 # Ceph-CI
-CEPH-CI is a framework tightly coupled with CentralCI and Redhat Builds for testing Ceph downstream builds with CentralCI and Jenkins.
+CEPH-CI is a framework tightly coupled with CentralCI and Red Hat Builds for testing Ceph downstream builds with CentralCI and Jenkins.

 It uses a modified version of Mita to create/destroy Ceph resources dynamically